AndresMGA/harmonica_react/README.md

 >### SCORE CLICKED - onScoreClicked(location)...
 ```
-    When <ScoreSVG> is clicked, finds the timestamp of nearest
+    When <ScoreSVG> is clicked, finds the timestamp of
-    event and passes it to onTimeUpdate(time)
+    the nearest item in event.json and passes it
+    to onTimeUpdate(time)
 ```
 >### SUBCOMPONENTS - return ...
 ```